GoudaPrabhat/Jenkins_SonarQube_Docker/readme.txt

 Copy the admin password to setup the jenkins wizard

+Update the webhook by mentioning the jenkins server url in the payload link with a name

 Open port 8080 in your security group inbound rule to access Jenkins via browser change the hostname: sudo hostnamectl set-hostname jenkins then enter /bin/bash to check if the hostname is updated